tommie/tommie.github.io/_posts/2023-10-06-reverse-engineering-checksum.md

 If I run this on my 1,500 captured packets, the ones that pass the 40-bit length check pass the checksum.
 There isn't much 433 MHz traffic around me, so it seems plausible there are no collisions that would corrupt them.

+## RTL 433

+Looking through the device database in RTL 433, it seems [WEC-2103](https://github.com/merbanan/rtl_433/blob/master/src/devices/wec2103.c) is the same device.
+It's missing information about the elusive checksum, and low-battery flag.

 ## Conclusions